 The Alps 2 Ocean Cycle Trail starts at the White Horse Hill Campground, which is 2km north of Mt Cook Village.
-From here, a 7.2km off-road trail takes you to Mount Cook Airport [8km], where riders will need to make a short helicopter flight across the Tasman River to Tasman Point.
+From here, a 7.2km off-road trail takes you to Mount Cook Airport [8km], where riders will need to make a short helicopter flight (at your own expense) across the Tasman River to Jollie River Carpark.
 Travelling in a helicopter across a glacially-fed braided river with New Zealand’s highest mountain in view is a must do.
 The helicopter can carry up to 6 passengers at a time (depending on weight limits).

 Heliworks: 0800 666 668 [Mt Cook Airport]

-From Tasman Point it’s 10.6km to the Jollie Car Park at the top of Hayman Rd [18km].
+From the helipad landing point at Rotten Tommy it’s 9.6km to the Jollie Car Park at the top of Hayman Rd [18km].
 This track is rough in places and includes several creek crossings.
 On a clear day this section of trail offers views of Aoraki/Mt Cook, which at 3,754 metres towers above a range of snow washed peaks in the Aoraki/ Mt Cook National Park.
 From the car park, it’s 16.8km on gravel road to Braemar Road.

 • Lake Tekapo